 In fact, because of relationships built with our local police through their patronage of the coffee house, I was appointed the chaplain of the Bessemer Police Department in January 2017.
 This new position is an extension of my pastoral care to our community at large, and I'm blessed to be in this role for the law enforcement officers who protect and serve our community.

 But "under the collar," I'm a normal guy.
 I like music (all kinds of music, you'll find... plus I play several instruments), I'm a tech-junkie, I love trains (both models and chasing real ones), doing yard and home repair work, watching football, and I like to think I'm artistic and creative, too.
 I enjoy the outdoors, especially camping, hiking and swimming.
 I've also recently taken up boxing for exercise.
 I enjoy just spending time with friends and family, especially sitting around a fire when the weather's warm.

 But most of all, I love my family.
-I love being a husband and a foster dad.
-I've been married to my best friend Mary Kay (a Bessemer native) since October 2012.
-We're also currently the foster parents of four boys under the age of five.
-They keep us busy, but they've also taught us so much about life and love.
+I love being a husband, a dad, and a foster dad.
+I've been married to my best friend Mary Kay (a Bessemer native) since October 2012, and we are blessed to have a son named Carson.
+We are also fostering another little guy as well.
+The kids keep us busy, but they've also taught us so much about life and love.
 We have also recently become residents of the Borough of Bessemer, and have enjoyed making our home among the people to whom we feel called to minister.

 Enough about me.
 In short, come check out our church.
 We're not about bells and whistles, and we're not perfect.
 We're a group of sinful people trying to figure out how to be faithful followers of Jesus, even though we all screw up sometimes.
 But we are about authentic ministry and mission in our community, about building relationships, about growing and making disciples of Jesus Christ, and sharing the hope that is ours in Him.
 If that's what you're looking for in a church, I highly recommend BPC!